House of Laments: History

 During the 18th century, the Marquess of San Clemente commanded the construction of the mansion, for his daughter.
-In the 19th century the house was a post office until 1890 when Tadeo Fulgencío Mejía, a mines of De Cata y de Mellano mining engineer, bought the property.
+In the 19th century the house was a post office until 1890 when Tadeo Fulgencío Mejía, a De Cata y de Mellano mining engineer, bought the property.

 The Tadeo Mejía crimes

 Tadeo Mejía's wife, Constanza de la Rivera, died in 1890 during an assault.
-According with some versions, the murder of Constanza occurred during a domestic invasion orchested for employees of the mine where Mejía worked, they accused him of malversation but really the mine suffered an economic crisis and for this reason the salaries had been late.
-Costanza was stabbed in the neck.
-According with other versions, Costanza died in a street near to hose.
+According to some versions, the murder of Constanza occurred during a domestic invasion orchestrated by employees of the mine where Mejía worked, they accused him of malversation but really the mine suffered an economic crisis and for this reason the salaries had been late.
+Constanza was stabbed in the neck.
+According to other versions, Constanza died on a street close to the house.

 Supposedly, her death caused the psychosis of Tadeo Mejía.
 He consulted with a "witch", who showed him strange rituals that included human sacrifices of young men and women.
 Tadeo Mejía committed an unknown number of murders, but several human bones were located in the mansion's basement.